 Self-links – If you’re analyzing an IT network or cyber threat, it’s not unusual to find nodes that send network traffic to themselves.
 Self-links reflect this neatly.

-Fine-grain control – Take control over a huge range of other visual attributes, from arrow-head size, to label height, to link behavior when it approaches a node.
+Fine-grain control – Take control of other visual attributes, from arrow-head size, to label height, to link behavior when it approaches a node.

 Selection – Adjust the effect used to highlight selected entities, and define the behavior around selected nodes and links.